model-checking/cbmc-training/docs/src/cbmc/overview/loop-unwinding.md

 failure in the program as long as we limit loops to 10 iterations.
 But how do we know that 10 iterations is enough?
-What if it is possible for a loop to iterate 11 times, and the error we are looking for occurs on the 11th iteration?
+What if it is possible for a loop to iterate 11 times, and the error we are looking for occurs on the 11th iteration, and we missed it?

-We can ask CBMC to prove that we have unwounded loops enough times: We can ask CBMC to prove that the loop termination condition is guaranteed to be true after the specified number of unwindings.
-We do this by running CBMC with the flag `--unwinding-assertions`.
-For example, running CBMC on the first program [loop1.c](examples/assertions/loop1.c) with
+CBMC has a solution for this called *loop unwinding assertions*.
+We can ask CBMC to insert loop unwinding assertions with the flag `--unwinding-assertions`.
+Now, after CBMC has unrolled a loop, it will insert immediately after the unrolled loop an assertion that the loop termination is true.
+In other words, CBMC will check that it has completely unrolled the loop.
+For example, running
+CBMC on the first program [loop1.c](examples/assertions/loop1.c) with

 ```bash